 The annual Consumer Confidence Report provides details on the results and other valuable information about the water it supplies.
 Customers can learn more about where their water comes from, what is tested, and how the results compare to state standards.
 It also lists the levels of common elements that may be detected in the water.

 The District provides a safe and reliable water supply to more than 240,000 customers in Otay Mesa, Chula Vista, Jamul, Spring Valley, Rancho San Diego, and unincorporated areas of El Cajon and La Mesa.
 To ensure that the quality of your tap water meets standards, the District and the agencies it purchases water from continually test water sources at the treatment plants and points in the distribution system.

-The water sources delivered by Otay include the Colorado River, the State Water Project, and local supplies including seawater desalination from the Carlsbad Desalination Plant.
-Otay purchases its treated water from the San Diego County Water Authority, Helix Water District, and Metropolitan Water District of Southern California.
-The U.S. Environmental Protection Agency (USEPA) and the State Water Resources Control Board (SWRCB) require that agencies providing water to the public perform source water assessments on their raw water supplies.
+The water sources delivered by the District are from the Colorado River, the State Water Project, and local supplies, including seawater desalination from the Carlsbad Desalination Plant.
+The District purchases its treated water from the San Diego County Water Authority, Helix Water District, and Metropolitan Water District of Southern California.

-Otay vigilantly safeguards its water supplies.
-Using one or more state-certified laboratories, Otay routinely analyzes its supply for an entire range of elements that have the potential to degrade the quality of drinking water.
-The District’s water system meets or exceeds rigorous federal and state water quality standards and regulations.
+The District vigilantly safeguards its water supply.
+Using one or more state-certified laboratories, it routinely analyzes it for an entire range of elements that have the potential to degrade the quality of drinking water.